788009/termux-sandbox/README.md

 - **Safe Defaults**
   The sandbox starts minimal and does not modify the host Termux installation unless explicitly invoked.

+- **Export and Import**
+  Supports exporting and importing sandboxes, facilitating environment backups or sharing, and eliminating cumbersome configuration steps.

 ## Requirements

 - Android device with root access (Magisk or KernelSU; others may be compatible)